HeyImMatt/epicodus-todo-list/readme.md

 ## Installing Epicodus ToDo List

-To install Epicodus ToDo List, follow these steps:
+To install Epicodus Todo List, follow these steps:

 Via Downloading from GitHub:
 1. Download this repository onto your machine by clicking the "Clone or Download" button